wbcmedia/wbcmedia.github.io/2026/draft.md

 - They go into "the church"

 **_Roxy Belmeadows_** : Well there you have it.
 A day of sadness and turmoil for the people of Wildboarclough.
-Crispin Ignatious Maximillian Naff, a man who did so much for this village, we'll leave you with a piece of music which he loved.
+Crispin Ignatious Maximillian Naff, a man who did so much for this village

-- Fat Bottomed Girls?

 ---

 # Funeral

-- Ghost of Lord Naff enters, followed by Ghost of Old Lord Naff (everyone else freezes)
-- Begins to explain that LN is now a ghost, LN shocked and upset
-- Curtains close behind them leaving them FOC for the next scene
+- Church organ music is playing

 **_Vicar_** : Welcome everyone to this sad occasion as we bid farewell to Crispin Ignatious Maximillian Naff.
 He was born in 1862, a very different time, long before the invention of the filofax.
 He was a popular man, always treating those below him with dignity and kindness.
 He cared for those less fortunate than himself, even if they were smelly and common.
 Most of all, he was a well liked employer, looking after those who looked after him, Freddie his butler, Mrs Buttermuffin the housekeeper, Mrs Tripps the tea lady, Geraldine who looked after his horses and of course Gerald who was his... well no-one seems sure, but we shall hear a few words now from Gerald